Votrient Maintenance Therapy in Ovarian Cancer

 After completion of chemotherapy, study participants received either Votrient or a placebo daily for up to two years.
 Treatment that is given after a patient responds to initial treatment, but before cancer progression, is called maintenance treatment.

-These results suggest that maintenance treatment with Votrient delays cancer progression among women with advanced ovarian cancer.
-Longer-term follow-up will provide information about the effect of Votrient on overall survival.
+These results suggest that maintenance treatment with Votrient delays cancer progression among women with advanced ovarian cancer but does not ultimately contribute to an overall survival benefit.